Localization is tedious in any application, but with the right tools the job is a lot easier.

 Release and reload resources

 The easiest way to use this library is to

 install the NuGet package from Visual Studio.

-Please be sure to read the setup instructions in the Web root folder.
+Please be sure to read the setup instructions on the

 The resource provider requires a little bit of setup